HazyResearch/fonduer/docs/index.rst

-..
-Fonduer documentation master file, created by sphinx-quickstart on Thu Mar 29 12:03:46 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Fonduer
 ==================

-``Fonduer`` is a framework for building knowledge base construction (KBC) applications from richy formatted data and is implemented as a library on top of a modified version of Snorkel_.
+Fonduer is a framework for building knowledge base construction (KBC) applications from richy formatted data and is implemented as a library on top of a modified version of Snorkel_.